boostorg/website-v2/docs/storybook.md

 npm run storybook
 ```

 Storybook opens on [http://localhost:6006](http://localhost:6006) and proxies template-rendering requests to Django on port 8000.
+If Django is running elsewhere, point the proxy at it with `DJANGO_ORIGIN` (see `.storybook/middleware.js`), e.g. `DJANGO_ORIGIN=http://localhost:8010 npm run storybook`.

 ---